Protecting Applications in Docker Containers

 NOTE

->This appendix is applicable only for Docker containers under Linux unless except where stated otherwise.
+>This section is applicable for Docker containers under both Linux and Windows, except where stated otherwise.

->This appendix is applicable for applications that are protected and licensed using Sentinel LDK v.7.10 and later.
+>This section is applicable for applications that are protected and licensed using Sentinel LDK v.7.10 or later.

 Using SL Keys